Tejasvp25/Api-Mocker/README.md

   </a>
 </p>

 > Simple HTTP Server to Mock JSON Api Response.
-It will fakt simulate API responses with Minimum work and Configuration.
+It will simulate API responses with Minimum work and Configuration.

 ## Prerequisites